Sometimes, a week like Thanksgiving can seemingly rush upon you without much warning.

 I’ll end this guide post with another passage.
 It’s not for this exercise, though I feel confident that you’ll have a hard time stopping yourself from moving through the think, thank, and praise steps as you read it.
 I just like the instructions that the prophet gave here.
 “Go your way, eat the fat, drink the sweet, and send portions to those for whom nothing is prepared; for this day is holy to our Lord.
 Do not sorrow, for the joy of the Lord is your strength.”
 So the Levites quieted all the people, saying, “Be still, for the day is holy; do not be grieved.”
 And all the people went their way to eat and drink, to send portions and rejoice greatly, because they understood the words that were declared to them (Nehemiah 8:10-12).

 Please consider commenting and let me know if this was helpful.
-Thank you for reading and participating in a different perspective.
+Thank you for reading and participating.
 The peace of the Lord be with you.